esa/pagmo/doc/sphinx/tutorials/multi_objective_transformation.rst

    In [7]: pop = population(prob_mo, pop_size)
    In [8]: pop = algo_mo.evolve(pop)

-From that point, we can print the solutions.
+From that point, the obtained solutions can be printed.

 .. code-block:: python